LPhD/Jess/docs/source/slicing.rst

 **Output formats:**

 • generateOnlyAST
 	• Explanation: The resulting slice contains only AST elements to clarify the illustration.
+Has no effect if "generateOnlyVisibleCode" is true.
 This has no effect on the Semantic Unit identification process.

 • generateOnlyVisibleCode
 	• Explanation: The resulting slice contains only top level AST statements (the statements that contain the lines of code as you see them when you are programming).
 This has no effect on the Semantic Unit identification process.
 This option is mandatory if you would like to use the patch creator script.